mckimmh/mcmc/rwm_example/README.md

 ![](https://github.com/mckimmh/mcmc/blob/main/images/rwm_trace_plot_large_sd.png)

 Optimally the standard deviation of the proposal should be neither too small nor too large.
-Fortunately, theoretical results exist to help guide the selection of the proposal [(Roberts et al)](https://projecteuclid.org/journals/annals-of-applied-probability/volume-7/issue-1/Weak-convergence-and-optimal-scaling-of-random-walk-Metropolis-algorithms/10.1214/aoap/1034625254.full).
+Fortunately, theoretical results exist to help guide the selection of the proposal [(Roberts et al., 1997)](https://projecteuclid.org/journals/annals-of-applied-probability/volume-7/issue-1/Weak-convergence-and-optimal-scaling-of-random-walk-Metropolis-algorithms/10.1214/aoap/1034625254.full).
 The scale should be set so that the average acceptance rate is 0.234.
 Note that there are caveats to this result, such as applying to high-dimensional distributions with independent components, but it serves as a good rule of thumb for most distributions.
 The marginal traceplot for a chain with tuned proposal distribution (standard deviation approximately 1.3) is shown below.

 ![](https://github.com/mckimmh/mcmc/blob/main/images/rwm_trace_plot_tuned_sd.png)